nathanrhoda/blockchain-env-docker/README.md

 - Extend smart contract to write and read data to and from blockchain
 - Access smart contract from node app
-- Push to container
+- Push to blockchain to ecs/ec2
-- Push to node app to lambda
+- Push node app to lambda
+- Push node app to aws container
+- terraform everything
-- Puch to blockchain to ecs/ec2
+- extend blockchain to make use of private transactions